pinksheep

 What is Multi-Step AI Agents?

-Multi-step AI agents plan their own steps, work across several tools, evaluate results, and adapt when something changes.
-Pinksheep lets you describe what you need in plain English, review the plan, and deploy an agent that handles the job without code.
+Multi-step AI assistants plan their own steps, work across several tools, evaluate results, and adapt when something changes.
+Pinksheep lets you describe what you need in plain English, review the plan, and start an AI assistant that handles the job without code.

-How does Pinksheep build AI agents for Multi-Step AI Agentss?
+How does Pinksheep set up AI assistants for Multi-Step AI Agentss?

-You describe what you need in plain English, including which tools to connect and what actions the agent should take.
-Pinksheep generates a build manifest showing every step, then deploys the agent.
-You review the plan before important actions run.
-Agents connect to HubSpot, Asana, Zendesk, and 1,000+ more.
+You describe what you need in plain English, including which tools to connect and what actions the assistant should take.
+Pinksheep shows you a plan with every step, then runs the assistant.
+You review the plan before important actions execute.
+Assistants connect to HubSpot, Asana, Zendesk, and 1,000+ more.

-What tools does the Multi-Step AI Agents agent connect to?
+What tools does the Multi-Step AI Agents assistant connect to?

-Pinksheep agents for Multi-Step AI Agentss connect to HubSpot, Asana, Zendesk, and 1,000+ more.
+Pinksheep assistants for Multi-Step AI Agentss connect to HubSpot, Asana, Zendesk, and 1,000+ more.
 Every integration uses minimum-scope access, and Pinksheep shows you the plan before important actions run.

 Is there a free plan?

 Yes.
 Pinksheep is free to start.
-You can describe, build, and test agents before moving to a paid plan for more usage and team features.
+You can describe, build, and test assistants before moving to a paid plan for more usage and team features.

 Does every action require my approval before it runs?